Dejanor/provision-private-nginx-servers-using-bashscripting---nodejs-bash-script-alb-namedotcom/README.md

   - Action -> Forward
   - Forward to Target Group
   - Request new ACM Certificate (free)
+  - Select the Certficate pending validation and create the record required for the validation
   - Wait for it to be delivered then select the Certificate
   - Add the Listener
   - Edit the HTTP:80 Listener